subtopic 2.3: Biogeochemical cycles

 - Bacteria Involved:

-- Denitrifying Bacteria: Such as Pseudomonas and Clostridium, found in anaerobic conditions (e.g., waterlogged soils).
+- Denitrifying Bacteria: Pseudomonas and Clostridium, especially in anaerobic (oxygen-free) conditions.

 - Process: